RSandesh15/GatorSnap---SE-Project-2022-/Sprint2.md

 Here is a walkthrough of what was achieved on the backend and database side for sprint 2.
 <img src='Gifs/PostMan-and-watermarking.gif' title='Backend' width='' />

+### Frontend
+The first step is to install the test runner.
+We use the following command to install the cypress dependency: npm install cypress --save-dev

+Once this is done, a cypress library is created containing several default testcases.
+To create our own testcases we must create a .js file in the integration segment of the cypress file.
+Once we've created that file, we should see the Cypress Test Runner immediately display it in the list of Integration Tests.
+Cypress monitors your spec files for any changes and automatically displays any changes.